django-functest/django-functest/docs/usage.rst

 * Sometimes you have pages that require Javascript to work for some parts.
 This can be handled by adding tests to the Selenium subclass only.

-Also, sometimes you need different actions to be done if Javascript is enabled.
+Sometimes you need different actions to be done if Javascript is enabled.
 In this case, there are several options:

 1) Use an abstract method in the base class, and create different implementations of it in the subclasses::

-       class ContactFormTestBase(object):
+       class ContactFormTestBase(FuncBaseMixin):
            def test_foo(self):
                self.get_url('foo')
                self.do_thing()